 - Adjust oven rack to middle position and preheat to 350°F.

 Make the cake

-- Bake until the cake has risen well above the rim of the pan, with a firm, golden blonde crust, about 45 minutes (206°F).
-Immediately invert the pan on its stilts, or over the neck of the bottle, and cool upside down until no trace of warmth remains, at least 2 hours.
+- Bake for 30-55 minutes, until the cake has risen and developed a firm, golden crust.
+Immediately invert the pan on its stilts, or over the neck of the bottle, and leave it to cool completely, about 2 hours.

 - Turn the cooled cake right side up and loosen the outer edges with a butter knife.
 Lift the center tube to remove the cake.
 Loosen it from the bottom then invert it onto a serving platter.